oscar-99/ml-tweezers/README.md

 |:--:|
 | *Diagnostic Plot 15000 Points, 500 Epochs of Training* |

+The results of the 500 epoch train did not show a huge amount of progress in validation error and validation loss from the 100 epoch preliminary run.
+The main difference from the first 100 epochs which could be seen in validation set in the diagnostics plot is a 'flattening out' in the loss and errors over time.
+In the training set, on the other hand, loss and error are continually decreasing, sometimes in large jumps.
+This suggested an overfitting problem, that is, the model is simply starting learn the training set rather than the underlying relationship in the data.
+Learning the training set in this way is not improving model performance in a general setting as the particulars of the training set will not carry over to other unseen datasets.

+One way to overcome the overfitting problem is to increase the size of the training set

-and saw significant overfitting.
+- Tested on uniformly dist validation and saw significant overfitting.

 Google colab 300 epoch with 20000